 Where can I go?

 Erasmus exchanges are course specific so where you can go depends on what you're studying.
-We currently have around 200 exchanges across Europe so there's a lots of choice!
-Search by your faculty and course to find out where you can go.
+We currently have around 200 exchanges across Europe so there's a lot of choice!

 The social life in Helsinki is the best I have experienced of anywhere I have been.
 The university caters really well for erasmus students' integration into Finnish life and university.